-Tragic events spark fear and outrage, drive up gun sales and, conversely, inspire calls for expanded (or better-enforced) gun control [source: Ingram].
-Congress passed the Gun Control Act of 1968 following the assassinations of Robert F. Kennedy and Dr. Martin Luther King Jr. The Brady Act, which requires background checks by licensed dealers (but does not apply to gun shows), arose from the 1981 assassination attempt on Ronald Reagan [sources: ATF; Hennessey and Mascaro; The New York Times].
+Tragic events spark fear and outrage, drive up gun sales and, conversely, inspire calls for expanded (or better-enforced) gun control.
+This has been the pattern for the past half-century, since Congress passed the Gun Control Act of 1968 following the assassinations of Robert F. Kennedy and Dr. Martin Luther King Jr. The Brady Act, which requires background checks by licensed dealers (but does not apply to gun shows), arose from the 1981 assassination attempt on Ronald Reagan [sources: ATF; Hennessey and Mascaro].
 The act is named for James Brady, Reagan's press secretary who also was injured in the attempt and went on to become a gun control advocate.

-But as of January 2013, the possibility of legal reform following Newtown remains unclear, and the composition and effectiveness of such laws remains hotly debated.
+The possibility of legal reform remains unclear, and the composition and effectiveness of such laws remains hotly debated.

 In the U.S., the gun control debate comprises strongly held views about constitutional law, the rights of the individual, the role of the state and the best way to keep society safe.
 But it also encompasses an important practical question: Do countries with stricter gun laws experience less crime or fewer homicides?